 March 17, 2011 the squadron was seriously looking at folding.
 There was very limited interest in bridge positions.
 The commander position was becoming vacant with no volunteers to take on this position.
 At the Bridge meeting Carol saved the squadron by encouraging Gerald to put his name forward as Commander for the next term and her name as a follow up for that position when Gerald's term is completed.
 This is one of the major milestones for the Terrace Squadron.

 We are young and growing.
 Between Sept 2001 and April 2003 we have had 202 people registered in the Boat Pro, CPS Boating and VHF courses.

 Our Burgee depicting a Kermode Bear, fish, rivers, forests and mountains was approved by National CPS in time for our December 7, 2002 General Meeting and dinner.
 It is very picturesque and was available to members for $20.
 Jim Steele arranged to have them made up and as an extra had special CPS hats made with an imprint of the burgee, which sold for $10.

-In March 2003 a Web site was created for the Terrace Power and Sail Squadron.
+In March 2003 Erich Streckenbach created a Web site using his telus web for the Terrace Power and Sail Squadron.
 Jim Steele was behind the motion of creating a web site to provide information and boating/safety news to the Squadron members and the general public.
 The site also provides contact information.

 Jan 2014 moved website to CPS National Website.